 - Add sesame seeds in the same pan.

-- Roast them in low flame flipping every 10 sec till they stop spluttering.
+- Roast them in low flame flipping every 10 sec until they stop bursting.

 - Grind all ingredients into a fine paste adding little (50 ml) water.

 - Although black sesame is typically used for this chutney, you may use black sesame or white sesame or both in equal portions as desired.
 Some children may not like dark grey colored chutney that you can see served on a banana leaf in the third picture.

 - We have to keep flipping sesame while roasting to prevent them burnt, if burnt it tastes bitter.

 - You may add a teaspoon of powdered palm jaggery (karuppatti) to avoid becoming rancid.